codess-aus/DP-200/README.md

 An Azure SQL Database account is Microsoft's Platform-as-a-Service (PaaS) offering equivalent to on-premises SQL Server.
 With Azure SQL Database, you do not have to manage the physical infrastructure for SQL Server.
 However, **Azure SQL Database is a relational database**.
 This means that *every row in each table must have identical columns* (or attributes).
 In this scenario, you need to allow varying attributes.
 The managed instance deployment option is useful if you have an on-premises SQL Server instance with multiple databases that must all be moved to the cloud.
 All databases in a managed instance deployment share the same resources.

+**Azure Table storage uses NoSQL, which allows you to store keys and attributes in a schemaless data store**.
+This is similar to Cosmos DB with the Table API.
+Each entity (row) can store a varying number of attributes (fields).
+This allows different vendors to upload products with varying attributes.
+You can also use .NET to query the data.